 This chapter focuses on the expected water quality impacts after the proposed improvements have been constructed.
-Water quality impacts also includes the Little Cottonwood Creek was The existing conditions of riparian areas and wetlands and the expected effects of the project alternatives on these resources are discussed in Chapter 13, Ecosystem Resources.
-Floodplain impacts are discussed in Chapter 14, Floodplains.
+Water quality impacts during construction are addressed in Chapter 19, Construction Impacts.
+The existing conditions of riparian areas and wetlands and the expected effects of the project alternatives on these resources are discussed in Chapter 19, Construction Impacts.